03-Vidhi/Major-Project/README.md

 ## Till now
 Raspberry pi have OS(Linux) and Node.js

+Have done Two PPT in college,
+synopsis is completed,
+Thesis not started yet,
+Research Paper need to start.

 ### Need to setup and integrate all the Hardware with our code.